-1.9.1.
-Spain 2019: a new scenario!
+1.9.1 Spain 2019-2021: a new scenario!

 As already commented in previous sections, Spain has suffered several years of a complete standstill in the development of new installations associated with modern REs, mainly wind and solar PV.
-This scenario has radically changed in 2019 with a huge increase in solar PV capacity, as well as in wind power1.
+This scenario radically changed in 2019 with a huge increase in solar PV capacity, as well as in wind power.
+This trend has continued in 2020 and 2021 (despite the impact of the COVID-19 pandemic), with renewable capacity and generation achieving new records in Spain.
 This situation will be explained in detail in the following chapters devoted to solar PV and wind power, but it is worth commenting some of the associated reasons: